 - The Winton Library has seen a decline over the last year in people utilising our late night service.
 After reviewing the numbers of people using the services on the late nights, we have established there is less need for the evenings and more need for a longer Saturday.
 After consultation with Councillors, Staff and the Community Board, we will be moving to Monday Friday 8:30am 5pm and Saturday 10am 3pm.
-This will begin from 3rd April 2017. - In Nightcaps we are consulting with active borrowers and the Takitimu Primary School regarding the current library service given the low usage of the service we currently provide.
+This will begin from 3rd April 2017. - In Nightcaps, Council is consulting with active borrowers and the Takitimu Primary School regarding the current library service given the low usage of the service we currently provide.
 Our aim to provide a sustainable service that meets the demand for the residents at Nightcaps.
 A number of options will be explored including a regular Book Bus service or books couriered to customers.
-At this stage a meeting with impacted borrowers and representatives from the school is planned for 7 March 2017, and from here we will look at potential solutions for the community. - In Riverton the number of books issued over the three months to the end of February was 4,100, which is virtually unchanged on the same period last year.
-Over the same time the level of internet and wifi sessions decreased by about 4% to 2,924.
+At this stage a meeting with impacted borrowers and representatives from the school is planned for 7 March 2017, and from here we will look at potential solutions for the community. - From 1 January 2017 until 28 March 2017, 62 requests for service were logged with Council for the Otautau area.
+The request types ranged from animal and stock related, roading issues, noise control and community engineer enquiries.